AlfrescoArchive/alfresco-infrastructure-deployment/README.md

 export INGRESSRELEASE=knobby-wolf
 ```

-### 3. Wait for the nginx-ingress-controller release to get deployed.
-When checking status your pod should be READY 1/1):
+### 3. Wait for the nginx-ingress-controller release to get deployed (When checking status your pod should be READY 1/1):
 ```bash
 helm status $INGRESSRELEASE
 ```